 Ann Pellegrini | New York University

-This event is free and open to the public.
+This event is free and open to the public, and is co-sponsored by the Center for the Study of Gender and Sexuality at NYU (CSGS), with funding provided by the Henry Luce Foundation.
 A photo ID is required to enter NYU buildings.

 The Yes Lab and the Center for Artistic Activism are announcing the launch of Actipedia.org, an open-access, user-generated database of creative activism case studies designed to inspire activists.